 35g icing sugar

 a dash of lemon juice

 - Line a 20cm cake tin with baking paper and grease with butter.
 Preheat your oven to 180°C.

 - Beat your butter and your sugar until pale and fluffily.
-Add your eggs, lemon zest and ground almonds.
+Add your eggs, lemon zest, baking powder and ground almonds.
 Mix until well combined.

 - Stir in your polenta and mix thoroughly until you have a smooth mixture.
 Pour into you cake tin and bake for 30 minutes until golden brown.